 from engineering and science team leaders; from teaching Harvard

-case studies and experiencing successes and failures,
+case studies and experiencing successes and failures.

 As a 19-year advanced-technology co-op

-student at Peugeot in France, he delivered
+student at a leading European car maker, he delivered

 his first innovation, a jig to eliminate his